layachisara/Movie-Success-Prediction/README.md

 # Movie Success Prediction
 A machine learning application to predict movie success.
-A movie's success can be interpreted in various ways, here we're considering the IMDB rating as a metrics of success.
-In particolary instead of just IMDB score, with the help of other parameters we're going to predict whether a movie is Hit, Avg or Flop.
+A movie's success can be interpreted in various ways, here we're considering the IMDB rating as a metric of success.
+Particularly, instead of just IMDB score, with the help of other parameters we are going to predict whether a movie is Hit, Average (Avg) or Flop.

 |IMDB Score|	Classify|
 | :---   | :---  |